-Take a look at this cake.
+Take a look at this chocolate protein cake.
 Do I really need to write anything here? ;)

-I wasn’t planning on making a Devil’s Food Protein Cake.
+I wasn't planning on making a devil's food protein cake.
 I was working on a recipe for whoopie pies (a reader request), and the cookies came out great!
-So I scaled up the recipe, made some frosting, and now we have a moist and delicious Devil’s Food Protein Cake!
+So I scaled up the recipe, made some frosting, and now we have a moist and delicious chocolate protein cake!

 The cake is egg-free, gluten-free, grain-free, nut-free, and pretty simple to make!
 No fancy ingredients, here: whey protein, applesauce, cocoa powder, baking powder, and a touch of salt.
 The frosting is made from soaked raw cashews (which make a great Cashew Whipped Cream) with some chocolate whey, cocoa, and stevia.
 I went for a lighter frosting because this cake is a bit more delicate than other recipes I've made, and I didn't want the cake to break as I frosted it.
 That's also the reason I baked it as two separate cakes, unlike my Confetti Protein Birthday Cake (and some others) that I bake as one cake and slice.
 Also, I used black cocoa here, but regular cocoa would also be delicious!

 Even without the frosting, this cake is amazing.
 Try it.
 You'll thank me. ;)